Checklist of things to pack

 We do not recommend that you bring sheets, blankets, or pillows with you.
 They are too heavy and take up too much space in your luggage.
-Your host families will provide them for you, and these items can also be easily purchased once you arrive in India, during the orientation week.
+These items can be easily purchased once you arrive in India, during the orientation week.

-If you are taking any medication that is not available in Jordan, you should bring a full supply of what you will need with you.
-(It is a good idea to check the GeoBlue website, after you’ve received confirmation that you’ve been enrolled in the insurance plan, to make sure that your medications are available and legal in Jordan.)
-Mailing medicines across international borders is complex and often impossible or illegal.
+If you are taking any medication that is not available in India, you should bring a full supply of what you will need with you.
+Mailing medicines across international borders is extremely complex and often impossible.
 Prescription medicines should be left in the original containers.
 It is also suggested that you carry the original prescription or a note from your doctor to avoid questioning.
-Please also note that in the event that a prescription must be replaced in Jordan, you should have the generic name of your medication on the prescription, in addition to the U.S. brand name.
+Please also note that in the event that a prescription must be replaced in India, you should have the generic name of your medication on the prescription, in addition to the U.S. brand name.
 Antibiotics in India are available over the counter in all pharmacies.
 Other generic medicines for pain, cold, and fever are also available at reasonable cost.
 Some of the brand names for medicines are – Crocin (for fever and pain), Brufen (pain reliever), Augmentin (broad spectrum antibiotic).
 The area of your apartment and college where you’ll study will have good pharmacies close by.

-Please be aware that while many people in the cities carry their laptops around with them, and Jordan is generally very safe, you should be very careful as thieves target laptops.
+Please be aware that while many people in the cities carry their laptops around with them, you should be very careful as thieves target laptops.
 You can carry your laptop in a bag pack to keep it safe.
 If you do not bring your laptop, you will need to go to “cyber-cafés” (desktop computers and wireless).

-As students will usually live with locals (Jordanian or otherwise), you may wish to present them with a small gift.
-You may also wish to have a couple small gifts with you for if you are invited to a professor or classmate’s house.
-It is best to select something that has significance to you and is packable and light.
+If you are planning to live with a local resident (Indian or otherwise), you may wish to present him or her with a token gift.
+You may also wish to have a couple small gifts with you in case you are invited to a professor’s or classmate’s house.
+It is probably best to select something that has significance to you and is packable and light.
 Consider the following items:

 - Books–with lots of photos.

-- Small souvenirs from your home country: postcards, buttons, stickers, stamps, small handicrafts.
+- Small souvenirs of the U.S.: postcards, buttons, stickers, U.S. stamps, small handicrafts.

-- Items representative of where you are from (i.e. Vermont maple syrup).
+- Items representative of where you are from (i.e. Vermont maple candy).